pagkly/Zed/Investopedia3/Treasury Bills (T-Bills).md

 Treasury Bills (T-Bills)
 ## What Is a Treasury Bill?

-A Treasury Bill (T-Bill) is a short-term U.S. government debt obligation backed by the [Treasury Department](https://www.investopedia.com/terms/u/ustreasury.asp) with a maturity of one year or less.
-Treasury bills are usually sold in [denominations](https://www.investopedia.com/terms/d/denomination.asp) of $1,000.
+A Treasury Bill (T-Bill) is a short-term U.S. government debt obligation backed by the [[Treasury Department]](https://www.investopedia.com/terms/u/ustreasury.asp) with a maturity of one year or less.
+Treasury bills are usually sold in [[denominations]](https://www.investopedia.com/terms/d/denomination.asp) of $1,000.
 However, some can reach a maximum denomination of $5 million in non-competitive bids.1 These securities are widely regarded as low-risk and secure investments.

 The Treasury Department sells T-Bills during auctions using a competitive and non-competitive bidding process.
-Noncompetitive bids—also known as non-competitive tenders—have a price based on the average of all the competitive bids received.2 T-Bills tend to have a high [tangible net worth](https://www.investopedia.com/articles/pf/13/calculating-your-tangible-net-worth.asp).
+Noncompetitive bids—also known as non-competitive tenders—have a price based on the average of all the competitive bids received.2 T-Bills tend to have a high [[tangible net worth]](https://www.investopedia.com/articles/pf/13/calculating-your-tangible-net-worth.asp).

 ### Key Takeaways